rails/rails/guides/source/rails_on_rack.md

 run ApplicationName::Application.routes
 ```

-Purpose of each of this middlewares is explained in the "Internal Middlewares":#internal-middleware-stack section.
+Purpose of each of this middlewares is explained in the [Internal Middlewares](#internal-middleware-stack) section.

 ### Configuring Middleware Stack